-The three other subcategories that emerged in the session where coded under the context of a Family Relationship Intermediate Category.
+The three other subcategories that emerged in the session where coded under the Interpersonal Relationship Parent Theme.
+Challenges with Blending Families occurred in the context of a Family Relationship Intermediate Category.
 CP2 reported that there were numerous occasions when she believed that her significant other's ex-partner was not sharing equal caregiving responsibilities for the children of that relationship.
 As a result, CP2 saw this as encroaching on time she would like to spend alone with her partner.
 For example: